vipulnaik/working-drafts/eaf/mainstream-personal-finance-advice-from-an-altruistic-lens.md

 emergency fund concept a bit more, and understand how people are coming up with these estimates such as 3-6 months, 6-12 months, 12-36 months, etc.

-First, let's try to understand the mainstream personal finance perspective.
-Mainstream personal finance is dealing with two kinds of
-problems:

 1. **Insufficient emergency funds**, leading to people being unable to handle emergencies, or going into high-interest debt to tackle